 Recent sun or artificial light exposure that lasts for an hour or more

 You may need to fast before this test.
-Ask your doctor how you should prepare.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider how you should prepare.
+In addition, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.